remix-run/remix/docs/start/future-flags.md

 You may find some usage for the new [`<Link discover>`][discover-prop] API if you wish to disable eager route discovery on certain links.

-## v3_routeConfig
+## unstable_routeConfig

 Config-based routing is the new default in React Router v7, configured via the `routes.ts` file in the app directory.
 Support for `routes.ts` and its related APIs in Remix are designed as a migration path to help minimize the number of changes required when moving your Remix project over to React Router v7.
 While some new packages have been introduced within the `@remix-run` scope, these new packages only exist to keep the code in `routes.ts` as similar as possible to the equivalent code for React Router v7.

-When the `v3_routeConfig` future flag is enabled, Remix's built-in file system routing will be disabled and your project will opted into React Router v7's config-based routing.
+When the `unstable_routeConfig` future flag is enabled, Remix's built-in file system routing will be disabled and your project will opted into React Router v7's config-based routing.
 To opt back in to file system routing, this can be explicitly configured within `routes.ts` as we'll cover below.

 **Update your code**